+- •the name of a quantity or derived quantity such as 'stage-elevation',

+- •a list of quantity names, or

+- •None.

-- •the name of a quantity or derived quantity such as 'stage-elevation', - •a list of quantity names, or polygon can be used to monitor only triangles inside the polygon.
-Otherwise all triangles will be included.
+polygon can be used to monitor only triangles inside the polygon.
+Otherwise all triangles will be included. time_interval will restrict monitoring to time steps in the interval.
+Otherwise all timesteps will be included.